The Pingxi Crags

 Selfie at the summit.
 The plaque reads “Xiaozi Shan 360M”.

 Despite the rain the view was amazing.
 This was the first time we could see the surrounding landscape.
 Straight across from us was Cimu Peak (慈母峰6): a long, slender blade of rock rising out of the green forest.
-Steps had been carved into the rock along its crest, giving it the impression of being serrated.
-To the right of it was Putuo Mountain (普陀山7), a considerably taller peak with a larger summit.
+Steps had been carved into the rock along its crest, giving the impression of it being serrated.
+To its right was Putuo Mountain (普陀山7), a considerably taller peak with a larger summit.
 Up near its top was a bare rib of rock, again with carved steps.
-At its base was a dark gap, which appeared to be a cave with something inside it.
-Other peaks rose behind these two, but only half seen with shreds of cloud and mist obscuring the view.
+At its base was a dark gap, apparently a cave with objects inside it.
+Other peaks rose half-seen behind these two, with shreds of cloud and mist obscuring the view.

-The steps up to Cimu Peak were next on our itinerary.
+The steps up to Cimu Peak were next on our itinerary, followed by a drop off the righthand side.

-Behind us, sandwiched between the forest and the roof of cloud, was the small town of Pingxi where we’d started.
-Although we weren’t far from the town, we felt very remote, a feeling accentuated by the weather and our precarious position.
-In fact, our remoteness was even more of an illusion: in a straight line Taipei was only about 20 km away, and the Taipei 101 building can be seen from the taller peaks in the area (for perspective that’s about half the distance of Mt Dandenong from the Melbourne CBD).
+Behind us, sandwiched between the forest and the roof of cloud, was the small town where we’d started.
+Although not far from the town, we felt very alone, a feeling accentuated by the weather and our precarious position.
+In fact, our isolation was even more illusory: the heart of Taipei was only about 20 km away, and the Taipei 101 building can be seen from the taller peaks in the area (for perspective, that’s about half the distance of Mt Dandenong from the Melbourne CBD back home).

 We descended carefully and continued following the rough track on its circumnavigation of the peak.
-This was obviously the crazy side track we’d seen earlier when first nearing the saddle.
-Our perspective had been altered by our recent experiences, as now it seemed a perfectly good path.
+This was obviously the crazy side track we’d seen earlier below the saddle.
+But our perspective had been altered by our recent experiences, and we had no objection to it now.
 Soon we rejoined the main track and returned to the saddle.

 Descending from Xiaozi: it was easier to climb down backwards.